beeware/briefcase/docs/reference/platforms/windows/index.rst

 with a name of ``foo``, the argument ``--foo=1`` will be passed to your post-install script if the option is selected by the user ``--foo=0`` will be passed if the option is *not* selected.
-The ``--allusers`` option will always be passed to post-install scripts; this option describes whether the app has been installed for all users, or just for the current user.
+The ``--allusers`` option will always be passed to post-install scripts; this option will be 1 if the app has been installed for all users, or 0 if it has only been installed for the current user.

 Platform quirks
 ===============